Querying & Managing Jobs

 for a single JobPage:

-Filters (status, queue, job_type, id, and a filter jq expression)
+Filters (status, queue, job_type, id, a filter jq expression, and

-combine with AND.
-The same filter set is shared by count_jobs,
+below) combine with AND.
+The same filter set is

 Streaming every match